denoland/fresh/docs/canary/getting-started/create-a-project.md

 │   └── ...
 ├── deno.json      # Contains project dependencies, tasks, etc
 ├── dev.ts         # Development entry point
-└── main.tsx       # Production entry point (use this for Deno Deploy)
+└── main.ts        # Production entry point (use this for Deno Deploy)
 ```

 The most important fields in the `deno.json` file are the `"imports"` and